Mrt1910/Uni_Master/README.md

 # Uni_Master
-A repo for my master degree
+A repo for the master degree's group projects at the SRH Heidelberg university.